-This program is composed of two research strands: quantitative methodology and qualitative methodology.
-Students choose one of these strands to become an expert in their chosen methodology.
+Our program is comprised of two research strands: quantitative methodology and qualitative methodology.
 Those in the first strand use statistical methods to examine various aspects of educational policy and their influences on students.
 Those in the second strand often define education and its policies more broadly, examining social discourses that produce and reproduce social inequities.

 These projected course schedules are for informational purposes only and are subject to change at any time, without actual notice to individual students.
 The University will make every effort to keep students advised of any such changes.
 These schedules are tentative and not guaranteed.
 Course offerings can change for a variety of reasons, including instructor availability, limited resources and demand.
 Students must note it is their responsibility to keep apprised of current graduation requirements for their particular degree programs.